DeSantis rejects request for Florida Guard at Biden’s State of the Union - NewsBreak

 TAMPA, Fla. ( WFLA ) — Despite the request of President Joe Biden, Florida Gov. Ron DeSantis said he will not send Florida National Guard members to the District of Columbia for the president’s State of the Union address Tuesday night.

 The reason was not immediately clear.
 According to the governor, the Biden administration had requested state guards send troops to Washington last week.
-DeSantis announced his refusal to send guardsmen via Twitter on Monday.What is the ‘vacuum bomb’ that Russia is accused of using in Ukraine?
+DeSantis announced his refusal to send guardsmen via Twitter on Monday.Zelensky receives standing ovation after plea for help from European Parliament

 “Last week, the Biden Administration requested the assistance of State National Guards to deploy to Washington D.C.
 I have rejected this request — there will be no @FLGuard sent to D.C. for Biden’s State of the Union.”